dawgbk/dawgbk_website/README.md

     # upload the changes
     git push

-  If using a GUI, there will be a button for 'commit' and another button for 'push'.
+  If using a GUI, there may be a button for 'commit' and another button for 'push'.